 Some of the links in this post are affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This means if you click on the link & purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-First, lets talk about the beautiful coat of a Golden Retriever, when properly maintained it is striking to look at.
+When properly maintained it is striking to look at.
 Golden’s have a double coat that serves a purpose.

 The thick water-repellent double coat of a Golden Retriever requires a lot of care to keep it looking its best.
-The coat consists of a dense undercoat of short hairs that are woolly in texture, and an outer coat of longer hairs called guard hairs.
+The coat consists of a dense undercoat of short hairs that are woolly in texture, and an outer coat of long hairs called guard hairs.

 The undercoat and outer coat grow at different speeds and lengths from each other.
 The undercoat is shorter and grows faster whereas the outer coat is longer and grows slower.

 The long guard hairs that make up the outer coat work to repel water and catch dirt and debris.
 The outer coat also protects your dog from the harmful UV rays.

 In the summer the undercoat is much thinner because of the shedding, and the outer coat will protect your Golden from sun and heat.